skottchen/TerpScheduleSync/README.md

 To help UMD students save time from their busy schedules/having to import their courses manually to Google Calendar, I developed TerpScheduleSync, which automatically imports students' course schedules from the schedule page on Testudo (the university system) to Google Calendar.

 ## Challenges
 The most challenging aspect of this project was working with the Google Calendar API as its official documentation does not contain much information on how to make API requests with JavaScript.
-Another challenging aspect was using the Chrome Extension API to pass the access token from the popup (popup.js) to the content script (schedule_importer.js).
+Another challenging aspect was using the Chrome Extension API to pass the access/authentication token from the popup (popup.js) to the content script (schedule_importer.js).

 ## Built With
 - HTML, CSS, JavaScript (asynchronous concepts: async, await, promises, setTimeout)